 Vladimir Putin

 Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
 He resigned in 1991 to begin a political career in Saint Petersburg.
 In 1996, he moved to Moscow to join the administration of President Boris Yeltsin.
 He briefly served as the director of the Federal Security Service (FSB) and then as secretary of the Security Council of Russia before being appointed prime minister in August 1999.
-Following Yeltsin's resignation, Putin became acting president and, less than four months later, was elected to his first term as president.
+Following Yeltsin's resignation, Putin became acting president and, less than four months later in May 2000, was elected to his first term as president.
 He was reelected in 2004.
 Due to constitutional limitations of two consecutive presidential terms, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
 He returned to the presidency in 2012, following an election marked by allegations of fraud and protests, and was reelected in 2018.

 In February 2022, during his fourth presidential term, Putin launched a full-scale invasion of Ukraine, which prompted international condemnation and led to expanded sanctions.
 In September 2022, he announced a partial mobilization and forcibly annexed four Ukrainian oblasts into Russia.
 In March 2023, the International Criminal Court issued an arrest warrant for Putin for war crimes related to his alleged criminal responsibility for illegal child abductions during the war.
 In April 2021, after a referendum, he signed constitutional amendments into law that included one allowing him to run for reelection twice more, potentially extending his presidency to 2036.
 In March 2024, he was reelected to another term.

 Under Putin's rule, the Russian political system has been transformed into an authoritarian dictatorship with a personality cult.
 His rule has been marked by endemic corruption and widespread human rights violations, including the imprisonment and suppression of political opponents, intimidation and censorship of independent media in Russia, and a lack of free and fair elections.
-Russia has consistently received very low scores on Transparency International's Corruption Perceptions Index, The Economist Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders Press Freedom Index.
+Russia has consistently received very low scores on Transparency International's Corruption Perceptions Index, The Economist Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders' World Press Freedom Index.

 Biography from the Wikipedia article Vladimir Putin.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.